apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

 tags: ["chopin", "blog","seo", "marketing", "google", "website"]
 ---

-SEO is one of those trendy keywords that every website developers put on their ads.
-Many people came to us and asked if our website can do SEO.
-SEO seems to be the magic word that will bring you thousands of sales and people think the first step is to get a website.
-Why does everyone think building a website would give them SEO? **In this article, let us breakdown this fancy term and tell you [how apio creates SEO-friendly websites](#chopin-s-seo-features).** And no, building a website is not the SEO you think.
+SEO is one of those trendy words that every website developer lists on their offerings.
+Many people come to us and ask if our website can do SEO. **In this article, let us breakdown this fancy word and discuss [how apio creates SEO-friendly websites](#chopin-s-seo-features).** Our honest answer?
+No, building a website does not give you SEO.

 🖥 [Read more: What you need from developers when it comes to website-building?](https://apiobuild.com/blog/build-a-website-for-your-business-what-do-you-need/)